 Easter Eggs and Hidden Details

-The design of the Shire was heavily influenced by Tolkien’s descriptions and illustrations.
+The design of Sauron’s eye was inspired by Tolkien’s own illustrations.

 Trivia